markusk/minibot/README.md

 ```
 - create a catkin workspace without 'src' folder:
 ```
-mkdir catkin_ws<br>
+mkdir catkin_ws
 cd ~/catkin_ws
 ```
-- create symbolic link with the name 'src' point to the 'src' folder in the ROS directory in this repository:
+- create symbolic link with the name 'src', pointing to the 'src' folder in the ROS directory from this repository:
 ```
 ln -s /home/$USERNAME/minibot/ROS/catkin_workspace/src/ src catkin_make